junxit/us-congress-bills-115/bill.md

 ## § 6.
 Authorities

-Privately funded actions taken by private parties on private land do not constitute Federal actions under the National Flood Insurance Act of 1968 (42 U.S.C.
+Notwithstanding any other provision of law, the non-federally funded actions of private parties, State, local, or Tribal governments, on State, local, Tribal, and private land, and the effects of those actions, shall not be attributed to the Federal Emergency Management Agency's actions under the National Flood Insurance Act of 1968 (42 U.S.C.
 4001 et seq.), the Flood Disaster Protection Act of 1973 (42 U.S.C.
-4001 et seq.), the Biggert-Waters Flood Insurance Reform Act of 2012 (Public Law 112–141, 126 Stat.
+4002 et seq.), the Biggert-Waters Flood Insurance Reform Act of 2012 (subtitle A of title II of division F of Public Law 112–141; 126 Stat.
 916), and the Homeowner Flood Insurance Affordability Act of 2014 (Public Law 113–89; 128 Stat.
-1020), that require consultation under section 7 of the Endangered Species Act of 1973 (16 U.S.C.
+1020) for the purposes of section 7 (16 U.S.C.
+1536) and section 9 (16 U.S.C.
+1538) of the Endangered Species Act.
+Actions taken under the National Flood Insurance Act of 1968, the Flood Disaster Protection Act of 1973, the Biggert Waters Flood Insurance Reform Act of 2012, and the Homeowner Flood Insurance Affordability Act of 2014, that may influence private actions do not create a Federal nexus for the purpose of applying the requirements of section 7 of the Endangered Species Act of 1973 (16 U.S.C.
 1536).

 ## § 7.
 Technical Amendments to National Emergency Management